willyzkibe/www/pages/experts/parabolic-sar-ea.md

 ## The trading logic of this forex robot

 The <t>Parabolic SAR EA</t> is a forex robot which uses the <t>P-SAR</t> support and resistance levels to open a trading position.
-A buy signal is generated if the price breaks through the resistance level and a sell signal is generated if the price beaks through the support level.
+A buy signal is generated if the price breaks through the resistance level and a sell signal is generated if the price breaks through the support level.